An independent second opinion before you sign.

 • The exact questions to put to the sponsor

-• What is missing from the materials and what to be wary of
+• What is missing from the materials and what to watch

-• No buy or sell recommendation.
+• No buy or sell call.
 You decide, better informed

 How it works